Homemade Thor Costume: He Who Wields This Hammer Commands the Lightning and the Storm

 As for the gauntlets, I studied pictures of Thor and made them from scratch.
 I added layers just like I did with the chest armor to give them depth.
 Those can be found in the picture of the introduction.

 As for the arm wraps that go underneath, that was another sewing project where I outdid myself.
 I used a tutorial from Pinterest to make those.
-It is actually pretty easy to do.

 I didn’t bother wrapping my arms in plastic wrap though, since I used the general shape of the gauntlets.
 I traced the shape onto paper, and then modified the templates to be a tighter fit to my arms.
 Those are found in the introduction picture inside the gauntlets.